grn-x/Sudoku-Solver-C/readme.md

 This solver implementation uses a dull brute force strategy instead of the much more elegant `Dancing Links` procedure as used in `Knuth's Algorithm X`
 The board is represented by a 9x9 char array.

-For filling the tiles most efficiently, possible number candidates are created and then inserted, instead of iterating over all numbers and checking if they are valid.
+For filling the tiles most efficiently, possible number candidates are first calculated and then inserted, instead of iterating over all numbers and checking if they are valid.
-To achieve this, a bitmask is used to represent the possible candidates for each tile.
+To achieve this, a bitmask representing the possible candidates for each tile, is used

 ## License